Prehospital Quality Improvement

 The following link takes you to the New York State Quality Improvement Manual (PDF) and Quick Start Guide (PDF).
 These resources will guide you through the process of selecting a committee, identifying an area of need, using a quality measure, evaluating performance, making changes based on a driver diagram, and using Plan / Do / Study / Act cycles to continually improve systems of care.

-Take a moment to look through the Quick Start Guide (PDF), form a Quality Improvement Committee if you don’t already have one, start with only a few measures, and use the New York State Quality Improvement Manual (PDF) as a resource for more in-depth information.
+Take a moment to look through the guide and manual, form a Quality Improvement Committee if you don’t already have one, and start with only a few measures until you are comfortable expanding to a few more.
 For additional assistance, please reach out to your local Program Agency, Regional Council, Bureau of EMS Regional Office or Data and Informatics personnel.

 Please visit the organizations listed below for more information beyond the manual and guidance here: